Service Directory is a service covered by Google's obligations set forth in the Data Processing and Security Terms.

 - Interoperability: Service Directory is a universal naming service that works across Google Cloud, multi-cloud, and on-premises.
 You can migrate services between these environments and still use the same service name to register and resolve endpoints.

 - Service management: Service Directory is a managed service.
-Your organization doesn't have to worry about the high availability, redundancy, scaling, or maintenance concerns of maintaining your own service registry.
+Your organization does not have to worry about the high availability, redundancy, scaling, or maintenance concerns of maintaining your own service registry.

 - Access Control: With Service Directory, you can control who can register and resolve your services using IAM.
 Assign Service Directory roles to teams, service accounts, and organizations.